Sonar-Demos/cpp-demo/README.md

 To demo SonarLint you can also clone this project to show the issues in SonarLint.
 Some of the issues have quick fixes for them.

-You can show the conected mode by simply following the tutorial in the IDE, which allow to synchronize silenced issues/custom quality profiles/additional cross-TU issues.
+You can show the connected mode by simply following the tutorial in the IDE, which allows

+- the synchronization of silenced issues,
+- custom quality profiles, and
+- additional cross-TU issues.

 # 🛠 Building and running the application